 Two stainless steel support brackets are mounted on the upper pilot burner tube.
 The brackets are separated $8.0 \pm 0.0625$ inches ( $203 \pm 1.6$ mm) from each other (outer dimension) with one bracket aligned flush with the closed end of the burner tube.
-Due to forced airflow through the chamber and convection the upper pilot flames tend to curve upward.
+Due to forced airflow through the chamber and convection, the upper pilot flames tend to curve upward.
 To locate the HSI rod in the hottest portion of the burner flames, the brackets are rotated upward $15 \pm 5$ on each end (setting the bottom of the brackets level will achieve the correct angle).
-It is not necessary for each bracket to be at the same angle provided the rod is in the direct flame path across its entire length (Figure 4).
+Each bracket doesn't need to be at the same angle provided the rod is in the direct flame path across its entire length (Figure 4).
 Set screws secure the brackets in position.